splynx/docs/files/en/configuration/main_configuration/portal/portal.md

 Parameter descriptions:

-* **Enabled** - enables/disables the displaying of the mobile app download links on customer portal login page
+* **Enabled** - enables/disables the displaying of the mobile app download links on the Customer Portal login page;
-* **Google Play App ID** - specify the Google play app ID, should be *com.splynx.portal*
+* **Google Play App ID** - specify the Google play app ID, should be `com.splynx.portal`;
-* **App Store App ID** - specify the AppStore App ID, should *id1462886761*
+* **App Store App ID** - specify the AppStore App ID, should be `id1462886761`.

 ### Additional attributes in profile

-In this section we can specify the permission to each additional attribute field in the My profile section of the customer portal:
+In this section we can specify the permission to each field in Additional information section of customer's profile.

-Configuration of additional attributes to be seen in Customer portal, for example, GPS, Contract ID, Bank Account etc. For each of these items you can specify the permission of the customer: View or Edit.
+The following permissions can be set: **View**, **Edit** or **both** of them.
+After the necessary permission is set, the field will be visible in the **My profile** section of the Customer Portal.

-Items you've selected to be viewed only in the Customer Account will have dimmed fields and items that you've granted editing permissions to customers for, will be displayed with white fields.
+Items that you have chosen to view only on a customer account will have darkened background field, and items for which you have granted edit rights to customer will be displayed with white background field.

 ![Additional attributes in profile](additional_attr.png)

-For example, you'd like to add a Customer's bank account as additional attribute to the Customer portal and you'd also like to give customer the right to edit his account number.
-In that case, as soon as you will select options View and Edit in Bank account field in Configuration, customer will be able to see that attribute in his Profile in Customer portal and change it.
+For example, you want to add the **Home phone number** field to the Customer Portal and give the customer the right to edit their number.
+In this case, once you select **Edit**, the customer will be able to see this attribute in their profile on the portal and change it.

 ![Bank account](bank_account.png)

 Information about configuring Additional fields in Splynx can be found here - [Additional fields](configuration/system/additional_fields/additional_fields.md).

+---

 ## **Per Partner Settings**